EDITOR’S NOTE: Lawyer Raymundo Larraín Nesbitt explains what snagging is and how to go about it after taking delivery of a newly-built home in Spain.

 It is important that you ensure that if you are buying a newly built property that the snagging is finished to your satisfaction.
 Before making the final payment to a developer or builder, you should ensure your home is finished to your required specification.
 Normally one or two months ahead of completion, developers will give you notice to book an appointment, and allow you to check the property yourself.
 Good developers will always carry out stringent tests themselves, and use best endeavours to put everything right before legal completion.

-It should be noted that lawyers do not carry out physical inspection of properties (snagging lists); we only examine the associated legal paperwork.
+It should be noted that Lawyers do not carry out physical inspection of properties (snagging lists); we only examine the associated legal paperwork.
 Which is why I always strongly advocate clients to engage the professional services of a reputable surveyor.
 I have badgered relentlessly in previous articles on the usefulness of hiring a chartered surveyor.
 In my opinion it should be mandatory when it comes to purchasing off-plan or rural property (in fact, any kind of property in Spain).
 Ideally, your surveyor should be a fellow of the Royal Institute of Chartered Surveyors (RICS), so you are guaranteed they work to British standards.
 You should know that Spanish survey reports are very different from our own.